mschiffn/f_number/README.md

 The algorithm not only varies
 the width of
 the receive subaperture with
-the position but also with
+the voxel position but also with the frequency.
-the frequency.
 This additional frequency dependence, in contrast to a fixed F-number, includes